kid1412621/dotfiles/README.md

 Opinionated dotfiles with minimal setups.

-Target to support MacOS, Linux(e.g. Ubuntu on WSL, Fedora, Debian on ChromeOS) under single branch.
+Target to support MacOS, Linux(e.g. Ubuntu on WSL, Fedora on bare metal, Debian on ChromeOS) under single branch.

 Under the hoods, using [stow](https://www.gnu.org/software/stow/) to create symbolic links.